 The offers on this page are from advertisers who pay us.
 That may influence which products we write about, but it does not affect what we write about them.
-Here's an explanation of how we make money.
+Here's an explanation of how we make money and our Advertiser Disclosure.

 How to get a mortgage preapproval

 There are many steps to getting or refinancing a mortgage — and preapproval just might be the most important.
 With a mortgage preapproval, a lender looks at your financial information and determines if you’re a good candidate for a mortgage loan.
 They’ll also evaluate how much money you can potentially borrow — an important detail to know as you start your home-buying journey.
 The preapproval process includes answering a few questions, submitting various financial documents, and, many times, agreeing to a credit check.
-You’ll want to go through this with multiple lenders to find the best offer.
+You’ll want to go through this with multiple mortgage lenders to find the best offer.
 Here’s what the process looks like and how you can get started.

 Read more: How to buy a house in 2024